 The best part of our trip was the fact that we rode a motorbike for the first time.
 Sure, one of us fell and injure oneself pretty bad but it was really a fun experience!
 We did not muster enough guts to go to the main road, so we just rode around our hotel.

 We had our lunch at Pomegranate Cafe in Ubud.
 The driver had dropped us at the foot of a hill.
-There is no way a car could go up there, the street was too narrow.
+No cars could go up there, the street was too narrow.
 It was meant for pedestrians or motorbikes.
 There is no way we were going to climb up for what it seemed like almost 10 kilometres (joking, i think it was about 2kms) with our feet.
 At that very moment, i could hardly even stand.
 I wouldn’t want my fever to get worse.
 Thankfully, they offered a service where you could pay a person and they’ll send you all the way up there on their motorbike, which cost us about 20 000 IDR each.
+The view of the paddy field was stunning.
 To be frank, we were disappointed.
 Sure, it was nice.
 Being surrounded by the paddy field but the service was really slow and the food was not that great.
 But it’s a good place to hang out, i reckon.